 This post is for couples who can feel the pressures of wedding planning stress or would like to avoid them.

-After reading this blog post, I pray that you don’t feel overwhelmed with stress when planning your wedding.
+After reading this blog post, I pray you don’t feel stressed when planning your wedding.

 Wedding planning stress is a real thing.
 For most of us, the days or months leading up to the big day can be stressful.
 It’s not just the pressure of finding the perfect dress and shoes but ensuring everything goes smoothly on the big day.